Siemens-Healthineers/K2s/addons/ingress/nginx-gw/README.md

 - **HTTP Listener**: Port 80 - no certificate required
 - **HTTPS Listener**: Port 443 - uses `k2s-cluster-local-tls` secret

-The HTTPS listener uses a **self-signed certificate** that is automatically created during addon installation.
-For development and testing, this self-signed certificate is sufficient.
+The HTTPS listener uses a **CA-signed certificate** that is automatically created during addon installation via cert-manager.
+The certificate is signed by the `k2s-ca-issuer` ClusterIssuer, and the CA root certificate is imported into the Windows trusted root store, providing trusted HTTPS access without browser warnings.
-For production use with proper certificate management, the security addon (cert-manager) can be enabled to provision trusted certificates.

 **Certificate Handling:**
+- cert-manager is automatically installed and configured by the nginx-gw addon
+- A Certificate resource is created to provision the `k2s-cluster-local-tls` secret
+- The certificate is signed by `k2s-ca-issuer` (global CA ClusterIssuer)
-- Without security addon: Self-signed certificate is created by Enable.ps1 using cert-manager
+- CA root certificate is trusted by Windows, eliminating browser certificate warnings
-- With security addon: cert-manager can manage the certificate (replace self-signed cert)

 For more details on Gateway API resources and routing patterns, see the [Gateway API documentation](https://gateway-api.sigs.k8s.io/).